Direct Indexing for Tax Management

 The reset button:

-The durable lesson: Direct indexing front-loads tax benefits.
+What the data confirms: Direct indexing front-loads tax benefits.
 Do not expect 30 bps forever.

 Implementation Considerations